emilyjennings/register-your-kid/README.md

 * Parent logs in, is directed to their profile page, has a chance to create a kid, then add classes, then log out

+2.5.19
+I added JavaScript functionality using AJAX and JSON to dynamically present form submissions on the pages - check out the new course page where a user can make a new course.
+There are other clickable DOM objects that allow the user to browse through things quickly.

 ## Ruby version